Through our Community Relations Department, Ecolab associates, past and present, are encouraged to become involved in programs that focus on:

 Employees can volunteer in a number of ways such as packing and sorting items at food shelves, team onsite kit builds assembling supplies for individuals in need, mentoring youth on STEM-related topics and volunteering with global partners such as Project WET and Habitat for Humanity.

 Ecolab employees and retirees understand they are part of a community that is much larger than their local facilities.
 Their efforts as volunteers make our communities stronger and more vibrant places to live.

 Launched initially in the U.S. in 2012, teams of employees across the globe can now participate in the Ecolab Foundation's Global Team Volunteer Programme.
 This programme encourages employees to contribute their time and talent with select partners, encouraging volunteerism in the community in addition to financial support to non-profit organizations.
-Over 1,300 employees have participated to-date in 2015, clocking 1,800 hours of volunteer time, with $194,600 in grants being distributed to global partners such as Habitat for Humanity and Dress for Success.

 Over 200 employees in Minnesota volunteer to be E-mentors with 10th, 11th and 12th grade students at Ecolab's partner school in St. Paul, Humboldt High School.
 Employees and students exchange weekly emails and discuss topics related to school and the workplace.
 Ecolab has facilitated this programme with community partner BestPrep since 2004.